ESutton567/pands-project/README.md

 ### Additional plot 1: Heatmap

-* This program runs a heatmap of the iris dataset using the Seaborn software.
+* This program runs a heatmap of the iris data set using the Seaborn software
 * It shows correlations between all the numerical values of the variables
 * The output, like most plots, can be customised, and in this case each cell is also annotated with the numeric value